sodaviz/soda/docs/source/guide/charts.rst

 #.
 Adjusting the *padSize* may cause the axis to be positioned such that it is too low or too high.
 #.
 Adjusting the *preRender()* callback will prevent it from being rendered at all.

-If the default horizontal axis doesn't work for your visualization, check out the in depth description of axis glyphs in the :ref:`rendering section<guide_rendering>`.
+If the default horizontal axis doesn't work for your visualization, you can place a horizontal axis wherever you'd like using the :ref:`horizontalAxis` function.

 Zooming and panning
 +++++++++++++++++++